census-bds/disaster-tool/README.md

 s - Relative standard error exceeds 40%

 For a complete list of symbols, see Economic Census: Technical Documentation: Data Dictionary.

-Source:
-U.S. Census Bureau, 2017 Economic Census
-For information about the economic census, see Business and Economy: Economic Census.

-Contact Information:
-U.S. Census Bureau
-For general inquiries:
- (800) 242-2184/ (301) 763-5154
- ewd.outreach@census.gov
-For specific data questions:
- (800) 541-8345
-For additional contacts, see Economic Census: About: Contact Us.

 ### Other reading